Panel to discuss U.S. relations with Middle East and South Asia

 An expert on South Asia, Nelson received his M.A., M. Phil. and Ph.D. in political science from Columbia University.
 His research and teaching center on comparative political economy and comparative law, including Islamic law.
 Nelson’s recent work focuses on Pakistani “madrassas” (Islamic schools).

 Also serving on the panel will be Joko Susilo, a native of Indonesia, who is a Fulbright scholar and Mellon Learning Associate at Bates, and four Bates students: junior James Liddell of Cromwell, Conn.; sophomore Rakhshan Zahid of Karachi, Pakistan; sophomore Aarjan Dixit of Kathmandu, Nepal; and senior Jamil Zraikat of Amman, Jordan.
 The event is sponsored by the Bates College Harward Center for Community Partnerships.
 For more information call 207-786-6195.

-Tags: administration in Washington, Comments for the New Administration, Matthew Nelson, the Middle East, U.S. relations.
+Tags: administration in Washington Asia Comments for the New Administration Matthew Nelson Middle East Politics the Middle East U.S. relations

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at email@example.com.